jonathanabennett/cl-megastrike/README.md

 ### 0.1.5

-Draw unit images, add save games, and other cleanup before moving on to implement the Standard rules in the 0.2 series.
+Add save games and other cleanup before moving on to implement the Standard rules in the 0.2 series.

 ## How to Contribute